textury/arkb/README.md

---use-bundler                           Use ans104 and bundler host --ipfs-publish                          Publish to Arweave+IPFS --auto-confirm                          Skips the confirm screen --timeout                               Set the request timeout --tag.Tag-Name=tagvalue                 Set tags to your files --wallet                                Set the key file path
+--use-bundler                           Use ans104 and bundler host --ipfs-publish                          Publish to Arweave+IPFS --auto-confirm                          Skips the confirm screen --fee-multiplier                        Set the fee multiplier for all transactions --timeout                               Set the request timeout --tag.Tag-Name=tagvalue                 Set tags to your files --wallet                                Set the key file path